OpenCTI-Platform/opencti/docs/docs/administration/segregation.md

 When update an entity or a relationship:

-- add a marking with *same type and different order*, a pop-up will be displayed to confirm the choice
+- add a marking with the *same type and different orders*, a pop-up will be displayed to confirm the choice,
-- add a marking with *same type and same order*, the marking will be added
+- add a marking with the *same type and the same order*, the marking will be added,
-- add a marking with *different type*, the marking will be added
+- add a marking with *different types*, the marking will be added.

 ![Update entity with markings, popup dialog](assets/marking-pop.gif)

 #### Merge entities

-When you merge multiple entities, the platform will keep the highest order for each type of markings when the merge is complete:
+When you merge multiple entities, the platform will keep the highest order for each type of marking when the merge is complete:

-For example, merging 2 observables, one with `TLP:CLEAR` and `PAP:CLEAR` and the other one with `PAP:RED` and `TLP:GREEN` from 198.250.250.11 to 197.250.251.12.
+For example, merging two observables, one with `TLP:CLEAR` and `PAP:CLEAR`, and the other one with `PAP:RED` and `TLP:GREEN`.

 ![Merge entities](assets/merge-entities-markings.png)

-As final result, you will have the observable with the value 197.250.251.12 with `PAP:RED` and `TLP:GREEN`
+As a final result, you will have the observable with `PAP:RED` and `TLP:GREEN`.

 ![Merge entities result](assets/merge-entities-markings-result.png)